-I’m thrilled to tell you that we interviewed Musashino-sensei, the genius behind Burning Kabaddi.
+I’m thrilled to say that we interviewed Musashino-sensei, the genius behind Burning Kabaddi.

-He told us several things about the story, where his inspiration comes from, etc. You’ll love the interview!
+He told us several things about the story, where his inspiration comes from, etc. Trust me, you’ll love the interview!

 When did you first begin drawing manga?
 What inspired you to start?